Bank of England faces guidance challenge as recovery picks up

 Rob Wood, at Berenberg bank, said there was a stronger than one-in-three chance that rates would go up in late 2014.

-Adding to the pressure on the BoE is a jump in house prices which have risen about 10 percent over the past 12 months.
+Adding to the pressure on the Bank is a jump in house prices which have risen about 10 percent over the past 12 months.

-Most attention on Wednesday is likely to be on the BoE's latest estimate of the amount of slack in the economy.
+Most attention on Wednesday is likely to be on the Bank's latest estimate of the amount of slack in the economy.

 In February, the Bank said it saw spare capacity at between 1 and 1.5 percent of gross domestic product.

-Simon Wells, an economist with HSBC, said the BoE might stick to that range but add the caveat that spare capacity is now closer to 1 percent than 1.5 percent in acknowledgement of the speed of the recovery.
-Other economists said the estimate range could be cut by the BoE.
+Simon Wells, an economist with HSBC, said the Bank might stick to that range but add the caveat that spare capacity is now closer to 1 percent than 1.5 percent in acknowledgement of the speed of the recovery.
+Other economists said the estimate range could be cut by the Bank.

-Economists will also be checking to see if the BoE lowers its forecast for inflation in two years time, a signal to markets that their rate hike bets may be too aggressive.
+Economists will also be checking to see if the Bank lowers its forecast for inflation in two years time, a signal to markets that their rate hike bets may be too aggressive.

 Giving a steer on its rate plans has become increasingly hard for the Bank.
 Last year it said it would not consider a hike until unemployment fell to 7 percent.
 But that took just six months rather than the three years the Bank expected.

-By then pegging its thinking on rates to something as difficult to gauge as spare capacity, the BoE gave itself more room for maneuver.
-But it is also likely to give a freer rein to policymakers who favor an early interest rate hike.
+By then pegging its thinking on rates to something as difficult to gauge as spare capacity, the Bank gave itself more room for manoeuvre.
+But it is also likely to give a freer rein to policymakers who favour an early interest rate hike.

 (Editing by John Stonestreet)